Ronaldo back training at Juventus after two months

 Ronaldo underwent medical and physical tests before joining up with his teammates for the first time in 72 days for individual training, according to media reports.

-Coach Maurizio Sarri has been conducting training in small groups, pending the final health protocol to be agreed with the Italian government.
+Coach Maurizio Sarri has been conducting training in small groups since Monday, pending the final health protocol to be agreed with the Italian government.

 Juventus players got back to individual training on May 4, the day Ronaldo returned to Italy after spending lockdown in his native Portugal.